 Planetary nebula get their name because some looked like round, green planets in early telescopes.
 They are now known to be entirely different than the planets and are about one or more light years across (much larger than our solar system!).
 Originally, we thought planetary nebulae were simple expanding spherical shells that look like rings on the sky because when you look along the edge of the expanding spherical shell, you look through more material than when you look toward the center of the shell.
 The round soap bubbles you made as a child (or still do!) look like rings for the same reason.
 Indeed, many of the planetary nebulae first seen, like the Ring Nebula in Lyra and the Helix Nebula in Aquarius look like rings.

 More complete surveys of the planetary nebulae, high-resolution images from the Hubble Space Telescope, and careful analysis of the various parts of the planetary nebulae have shown that planetary nebulae have much more complex structures.
 Many have bipolar outflows like the Dumbbell Nebula, Hourglass Nebula, and Eskimo Nebula whose different orientations of their poles with our line of sight cause the differences in their appearance as seen from the Earth.
 These nebula probably have equatorial rings or disks of material ejected during the red giant phase that force the material to flow perpendicular to the rings/disks.
 The two rings of the Hourglass Nebula (see the picture below) are centered along the star's poles that are oriented around 60° to our line of sight.
 The upper ring is around the pole that is coming towards us and the lower ring is around the pole that is oriented away from us.
-There is evidence that the Ring Nebula in Lyra is similar to the Hourglass Nebula except that we are viewing it from right along the pole, so just one ring is seen.
+There is evidence that the Ring Nebula in Lyra is actually bipolar in shape with a torus or doughnut shape around the equator and a roughly cylindrical (hotdog shape) outflow along the poles and we are viewing it from right along one of the poles, so it looks like a simple ring (see the link on Hubblesite.org for a video describing its complex shape).
 Also, the Helix Nebula is probably two disks oriented perpendicular to each other.

 Companion stars may also be affecting the shapes and may explain why some, like Hourglass Nebula, have the central white dwarf not centered.
 Complex ones like the Cat's Eye Nebula seem to show that the star ejected its layers in a series of spherical pulses separated by about 1500 years.
 There are also jets of high-speed gas and shockwaves of gases of different speeds running into each other.
 While we have just some rough ideas of the causes of their shapes, we certainly can marvel at their beauty!